-F10, depicted in panels d to f, looks remarkably similar to F1 (see also Table 3), especially in the internal regions, including the mis-classification of some inner magnetospheric points as magnetosheath plasma at $t_0 + 225$ minutes.
-The three magnetosheath cluster vary at the three different times depicted with respect to F1.
-This behavior, and the pattern of classification of magnetosheath plasma in F9, shows that the magnetic field is a feature of relevance in classification especially for magnetosheath regions.
+F10, depicted in panels (d) to (f), looks remarkably similar to F1 (see also Table 3), especially in the internal regions, including the misclassification of some inner magnetospheric points as magnetosheath plasma at $t_0 + 225$ min.
+The three magnetosheath clusters vary at the three different times depicted with respect to F1.
+This behavior, and the pattern of classification of magnetosheath plasma in F9, shows that the magnetic field is a feature of relevance in classification, especially for magnetosheath regions.
 F10 classification results show that the blue cluster in F9 originates from the clipping procedure.
-This somehow artificial procedure is however beneficial for inner magnetospheric points, which are not mis-classified in that case.
+This somehow artificial procedure is, however, beneficial for inner magnetospheric points which are not misclassified in that case.